 Parents have the opportunity to discuss their child's progress at regular parents' evenings.
-We aim to ensure that, for parents of children with SEND, these meetings take place at the end of each half term in addition to parents evenings.
-Three of these meetings will take place as a telephone call and the other three meetings will be via TEAMs or in person.
+We aim to ensure that, for parents of children with SEND, these meetings take place after a pupil progress meeting, in addition to parents evenings.
 Parent's views will be sought as to what type of support they feel would be best for their child.
 Parents are given ideas and resources to enable them to continue the support their child needs at home.
 Parents are always consulted first if any external support is being sought and permission must be given.
 When a child is initially placed on the SEND Code of Practice register, parents are made aware of a parent partnership service, SENDIASS Gloucestershire (Special Educational Needs and Disability Information, Advice and Support Service) and how it can support them.